igorkasyanchuk/log_analyzer/README.md

 # LogAnalyzer

-See how fast is rendering in your app.
+See how fast is rendering in your Ruby on Rails app.
 Based on information from logs.

 ## Sample